If you want more-in-depth knowledge about how to have more faith in God, check out https://www.growingtoknowgod.com/spiritual-self-care-resources/.

 In my previous blogpost, I dealt with the beginning of Colossians chapter three.
 Now, I hope to deal with the commands in the rest of the chapter.
 Yes, God inspires Paul to give us commandments.
 Why?
 Because we need to change gradually from our imperfect lives to be more mature as God’s grown children.

-First, in Colossians chapter three, Paul calls the church in Colossae to grow to know God better.
-He gives a list of the old-nature qualities compared to filthy clothes of which we must rid our lives (verse 5): sexual immorality, impurity, lust, evil desires, and greed (idolatry).
+First, in Colossians chapter three, Paul calls the church in Colossae to grow to know God better because of Jesus’ resurrection power in their lives.
+He gives a list of the old-nature qualities compared to filthy clothes from which we must rid our lives (verse 5): sexual immorality, impurity, lust, evil desires, and greed (idolatry).
 God has perfect standards that forbid sex outside of marriage (called “hooking up” today).
 Another similar list is in verses eight and nine: anger, rage, malice, slander, filthy language, and lying.
 Notice that the items on these lists (the filthy rags) involve both our inner and our outer lives.

 Second, not only are we to throw away our old-nature dirtiness, but Paul also calls us to put on a list of new-nature qualities: compassion, kindness, humility, gentleness, patience, forgiveness, love, peace, thankfulness, teachableness, wisdom, and gratitude (verses 12-17).